visual design - Featured Image

 The Basics Of Visual Design

 What is a visual design?
-Of all the senses we have at our disposal, our sight is the one that’s most valuable to us.
+Of all the senses at our disposal, our sight is the most valuable to us.
 Just think about it.
 The user interface you use on your smartphone is visual.

 The content you like to read is composed according to the rules of good visual design.
-When you want to warn someone you yell “watch out!”
-We know intuitively that our sight is the most important of our senses.
+When you want to warn someone, you yell, “Watch out!”
+We know intuitively that sight is the most important of our senses.

 freebie banner